hydroEng/StormViewer/README.md

 - There cannot be more than one critical storm for single duration.
 This is not likely to happen anyway, but will be fixed in future releases if there is interest.
 - Changing the default colour / layout of generated plots is not yet possible.
-- All durations must have the same number of temporal patterns.